 “I see.”
 I fixed my gaze solidly on the dripping green foliage above Avrille’s head to avoid more dishonourable voyeurism.

-“Is there anything that I could help you with instead?”
-Avrille asked as she turned back towards me while lifting a repotted orchid and depositing it on a table standing between us.
+“Is there anything I could help you with instead?”
+Avrille asked as she turned back towards me, while lifting a freshly potted flower and depositing it on a table standing between us.

 “I just needed some herbs.”